 Stihl RMA 370 14-1/2 in. cordless lawn mower

-This Stihl mower is light and compact and includes a rigid plastic grass catcher that’s easy to use.
-It’s the only mower reviewed that’s not available as a complete kit.
+This Stihl cordless mower is light and compact and includes a rigid plastic grass catcher that’s easy to use.
+It’s the only battery powered lawn mower reviewed that’s not available as a complete kit.
 Instead you buy the mower, battery and charger separately.
 You can choose from a 2- and a 4-amp- hour battery and a regular and fast charger.
 The batteries are interchangeable with several other Stihl tools including a chain saw.
-If you plan to purchase other cordless tools, this mower is a good choice.
+You can check out our review of the Stihl battery powered chain saw too.
+If you plan to purchase other cordless tools, this battery powered lawn mower is a good choice.

-This Worx model is the smallest and least expensive of the mowers we reviewed.
-It’s perfect if you have a very small yard and limited storage space.
+This Worx cordless lawn mower model is the smallest and least expensive of the mowers we reviewed.
+It’s perfect if you have a small yard and limited storage space.
 We liked everything but the absence of a single-lever height adjustment.
-This is a great mower for very small yards.
+The Worx cordless lawn mower is a great battery powered lawn mower for small yards.

 Bagging or mulching

 All the mowers are set up for your choice of bagging or mulching, and all include grass catchers.
-The Stihl mower has a plastic container rather than a fabric bag, and a built-in mulching plug that can’t get lost.
-The Black & Decker has a convenient switch on top of the mower deck that flips from grass collecting to mulching mode.
+The Stihl battery powered mower has a plastic container rather than a fabric bag, and a built-in mulching plug that can’t get lost.
+The Black & Decker battery powered mower has a convenient switch on top of the mower deck that flips from grass collecting to mulching mode.

 The 19-in.
-Worx and the Greenworks are the only mowers with a side discharge chute.
+Worx cordless lawn mower and the Greenworks are the only mowers with a side discharge chute.
 You can order a side discharge accessory for the Neuton.
 The other mowers discharge out the back when you’re not bagging or mulching.